sizhe-li/sizhe-li.github.io/_posts/2025-03-15-jacobian-fields-tutorial.md

 {% endquote %}

 # TL;DR
 We present a solution that learns a controllable 3D model of any robot, from vision alone.
-This includes robots that were previously intractable to model by experts.
+This includes robots that were previously intractable to model by experts. [[Codes]](https://github.com/sizhe-li/neural-jacobian-field) [[Project Page]](https://sizhe-li.github.io/publication/neural_jacobian_field/) [[Video]](https://www.youtube.com/watch?v=dFZ1RvJMN7A)

 # Motivation